johnomarkid/johnomar/content/blog/no-more-bullshit-2019/index.md

 ---
-title: No More Bullshit 2019
+title: No More Bullshit in 2019
 date: '2019-01-01T00:40:00.000Z'
 ---